Supporting breastfeeding mothers

 Many studies are showing that if breastfeeding mothers have good support from somebody close to them who is supportive of their efforts to breastfeed, then this really increases their chances of success.

-Whilst we may not have the same level of support in our culture, I would encourage you to know that your role is really vital.
+Whilst we may not have the same level of support in our culture, I would encourage you to know that your role is vitally important.

 Learn about how babies feed frequently, and how to know that the baby is getting enough milk.
 This information will help you to empower her when she’s going through this really intensive time in those first few weeks.

-From a practical perspective, it can be really helpful to find out what type of help she may need, e.g housework, hoovering, cleaning, changing baby’s nappies; it could be a whole load of possible things.
+From a practical perspective, find out what type of help she may need, e.g housework, hoovering, cleaning, changing baby’s nappies; it could be a whole load of possible things.

 It might simply be that she would value psychological support by providing a listening ear, without judgement.

-Another really useful way to offer support is to offer to bring her along to a breastfeeding café or breastfeeding drop-in where she can get support with breastfeeding.
+Another really useful way to offer support is to offer to bring her along to a breastfeeding café or breastfeeding drop-in where she can get breastfeeding help.